While there are similarities between first and second language acquisition, there are key differences to be aware of before teaching ELLs.

 Our Picture Dictionary is an essential tool for ELLs to build vocabulary and word recognition.
 English and English-Spanish editions are available as print books and eBooks.

-The Finish Line series prepares students for state English Language Proficiency (ELP) assessments with standards-based lessons and item types they’ll face on test day.
+Our test readiness programs, including the Finish Line series, prepare students for state English Language Proficiency (ELP) assessments with standards-based lessons and item types they’ll face on test day.

 TEAM Toolkits: Teaching ELLs for Academic Language Mastery

 These kits focus on teaching ELLs the academic language needed for classroom success.
 They’re available for students in grades K–12, and the interactive eBooks are ideal for schools utilizing 1:1 programs and/or remote learning.

 These kits build foundational reading skills and life-skills vocabulary to help newcomers succeed in and out of the classroom.
 Kits are available for students in grades K–12 and eBooks are available.

 These materials help ELLs span grades 1–8 and build essential skills, from grammar and vocabulary to basic math.
 Print books and eBooks are available for blended and distance learning.

 Help your English learners develop their writing skills with our K–12 series.
 Guided instruction with peer review and personal portfolios with visual lessons engage budding writers.

 Finding the right ESL instructional materials for your state and students’ needs can be tricky.
 We’re here to help with a variety of standards-based programs designed especially for English learners in your area.Shop for all 50 states in our online store. >